denysy1/lifts-tracker/README.md

 #### How to Upload a Configuration File
 1. Click the **Import Config** button in the app interface.
-2. Select a valid JSON file containing your custom configuration.
+2. Select a modified config.JSON file.
-3. The configuration will be saved to IndexedDB and applied immediately in the current session.
+3. The configuration will be saved and applied immediately in the current session.